AidanBugs/Obsidian/1) CWRU/In Progress/CSDS456 - Data Privacy/Module Summaries.md

 - **Limitation:** Fails against **Skewness Attacks**.
     - *Scenario:* Overall population has 99% negative HIV rate.
 A group with 50% positive and 50% negative is "diverse," but it still leaks a massive amount of information because it deviates wildly from the expected baseline.

+#### Distinct l-diversity
+Each equivalence class has at least $l$ different sensitive attribute values

+#### Entropy l-diversity
+The entropy of the distribution of sensitive attributes is at least $\log (l)$

+#### Recursive l-diversity
+The frequencies of the sensitive values are pretty similar in each equivalence class

 ### 4. t-Closeness
 - **Definition:** The distribution of sensitive attributes within any anonymized group must be within a threshold **`t`** of the distribution in the **entire overall dataset**.
 - **Metric:** Often uses **Earth Mover's Distance** to measure the difference between distributions.